Luke-Nicklin/zen-yoga/README.md

 - __The Footer__

   - The footer section includes links to the Facebook, X and Instagram pages for ZenYoga.
-This helps the user to easily connect with ZenYoga on social media.
-The links will open on a new tab to allow easy navigation for the user.
+  - This helps the user to easily connect with ZenYoga on social media.
+The links will open on a new tab to allow easy navigation.
-  - The footer also includes further contact details so users can easily find ZenYoga or send them an email.
+  - The footer also includes further contact details so users can locate ZenYoga or send them an email.

 ![Footer](media/ZenYoga_footer.png)